Looking for how to get from Bali to Nusa Penida?!

-A boat from Nusa Lembongan to Nusa Penida takes no more than 15-minutes and costs around 50,000 IDR.
+A boat from Nusa Lembongan to Nusa Penida takes no more than 15 minutes and costs around 50,000 IDR.

-You can organise the boat via your accommodation on Nusa Lembongan or simply make your way over to the Yellow Bridge on Lembongan Island and ask one of the small tour desks down on the beachfront.
+You can organize the boat via your accommodation on Nusa Lembongan or simply make your way over to the Yellow Bridge on Lembongan Island and ask one of the small tour desks down on the beachfront.

 There are no set boat schedules from Nusa Lembongan to Nusa Penida, though the boats run quite frequently.

 GILI TO NUSA PENIDA

-Okay, so these are the tips you’ll need to get from Bali to Nusa Penida and from Nusa Lembongan to Nusa Penida.
+Okay, so these are the tips you’ll need to get to Nusa Penida from Bali and from Nusa Lembongan to Nusa Penida.

-Here are a few tips on how to get to Nusa Penida from Gili Trawangan:
+Here are a few tips on how to get to Nusa Penida from Gili Trawangan.

-It’s going to take a bit of research but the main things to look for when getting from Gili Trawangan to Nusa Penida is the fastest boat company but also the safest.
+It’s going to take a bit of research but the main thing to look for when getting from Gili Trawangan to Nusa Penida is the fastest boat company but also the safest.

 This is where Blue Water Express comes in.
 Their route is directly from Gili Trawangan to Nusa Lembongan then a smaller boat over to Nusa Penida.

-Dependant on the fast boat company you use can vary the price quite dramatically.
+Depending on the fast boat company you use can vary the price quite dramatically.
 Although Blue Water Express is one of the more expensive companies, they do offer discounts here and there.